ddc-java/ddc-day/typography.md

 $\text{serif roman and }italic$

-: Mathematical expressions.
+: Mathematical expressions.[^latex-defaults]

 {:.normal-weight}sans-serif roman

-: Normal text content.
+: Normal text content.[^theme-defaults]

+[^theme-defaults]: These font groups are used automatically when the corresponding elements are written in Markdown content that uses this theme.

+[^latex-defaults]: These font groups are used automatically when using [$\LaTeX$ mathematical expressions](formatting.md#mathematical-expressions).

 ## Symbols